 DO NOT use these values if a different torque value or tightening procedure is given for a specific application.
-Torque values listed are for general use only.
+Torque values listed are for engagement.
+This will prevent them from failing when tightening. general use only.
 Check tightness of fasteners periodically.